-Test re-writes will NOT be offered except for valid and documented medical and family emergencies.
-Non-academic activities, such as vacation plans and heavy workload are not valid reasons for missing a exam.
+Test re-writes will not be offered except for valid and documented medical and family emergencies.
+Non-academic activities, such as vacation plans and heavy workload are not valid reasons for missing an exam.
 Course appeals (grades, missed exams) have to be made in writing.
-Students unable to write an exam must inform the instructor or personnel in the main office (Department of Anthropology and Archaeology, number: 403.220.6516) about their situation beforehand, NOT afterwards.
-A notification after the missed exam will NOT be accepted.
+Students unable to write an exam must inform the instructor (by email or phone) or a personnel in the main office (Department of Anthropology and Archaeology, number: 403.220.6516) about their situation.
 A proper documentation must be provided within four (4) business days of the exam.
-(For instance, if a midterm exam takes place on Friday, documentation must be provided by Thursday of the following week.
-Makeup/deferred exam will occur within a week after the exam.)
+A make-up exam, deferred or early, may be different in content and/or format from the original exam.